No

 • Permanent harm or temporary harm not related to natural course of patient illness or underlying condition1

-Most accrediting organizations as well as state licensing agencies have specific guidelines on the types of incidents that would trigger a RCA and recommended prioritization.
-You can find more information by visiting the following websites:3 The Joint Commission, American Society for Healthcare Risk Management, Agency for Healthcare Research and Quality, and Veterans Affairs National Center for Patient Safety.
+Most accrediting organizations as well as state licensing agencies have specific guidelines on the types of incidents that would trigger an RCA and recommended prioritization.
+You can find more information by visiting the following websites: The Joint Commission, American Society for Healthcare Risk Management, Agency for Healthcare Research and Quality and Veterans Affairs National Center for Patient Safety.

 Sources:

 1. The Joint Commission.
 Sentinel Event Policy and Procedures.
-February 17, 2017.
+Comprehensive Accreditation Manual Update 1/2/2025.

 2. RCA2 Improving Root Cause Analyses and Actions to Prevent Harm.
 January 2016.
 National Patient Safety Foundation.
 Boston, MA.